-- (5) Two appointed by the Commissioner of Agriculture, who shall be a full-time farmer with at least 10 years of experience in agricultural production in the State. - (6) - One appointed by the Commissioner of Agriculture, who shall be a professional agricultural consultant. - 6 7 8
+- (5) Two appointed by the Commissioner of Agriculture, who shall be a full-time farmer with at least 10 years of experience in agricultural production in the State.
+One of these members shall be a small farmer who is a historically underserved African-American farmer. - One appointed by the Commissioner of Agriculture, who shall be a professional agricultural consultant.as recommended by the Small and Minority Farm Program.

-- One appointed by the Commissioner of Agriculture, who shall be an (7) agribusiness professional. - Terms of Members.
-Members of the Commission shall serve terms of four years, beginning effective July 1 of the year of appointment, and may be reappointed to a second four-year term.
+(7) One appointed by the Commissioner of Agriculture, who shall be an agribusiness professional.

+(b) Terms of Members. - Members of the Commission shall serve terms of four years, beginning effective July 1 of the year of appointment, and may be reappointed to a second four-year term.
 The terms of members designated by subdivisions (a)(1), (a)(2), (a)(4), and (a)(6) of this section shall expire on June 30 of any year evenly divisible by four.
 The terms of the remaining members shall expire on June 30 of any year that follows by two years a year evenly divisible by four.
-However, the terms of all members of the Commission shall expire July 1, 2021. - (c) Chair. - The members of the Commission shall elect a chair.
-The chair shall serve a two-year term and may be reelected. - Vacancies.
-Any appointment to fill a vacancy on the Commission created by the resignation, dismissal, death, or disability of a member shall be made by the original appointing authority and shall be for the balance of the unexpired term. - Removal.
-The appointing authority shall have the power to remove any member of the Commission appointed by that authority from office for misfeasance, malfeasance, or nonfeasance. - Reimbursement.
-The members of the Commission shall receive per diem and necessary travel and subsistence expenses in accordance with the provisions of G.S.
-138-5. - Quorum.
-Five members of the Commission shall constitute a quorum for the transaction of business. - Staff.
-The Commission is authorized and empowered to employ no more than two persons as staff to assist the Commission in the proper discharge of its duties and responsibilities.
+However, the terms of all members of the Commission shall expire July 1, 2021.

+(c) Chair. - The members of the Commission shall elect a chair.
+The chair shall serve a two-year term and may be reelected.

+(d) Vacancies. - Any appointment to fill a vacancy on the Commission created by the resignation, dismissal, death, or disability of a member shall be made by the original appointing authority and shall be for the balance of the unexpired term.

+(e) Removal. - The appointing authority shall have the power to remove any member of the Commission appointed by that authority from office for misfeasance, malfeasance, or nonfeasance.

+(f) Reimbursement. - The members of the Commission shall receive per diem and necessary travel and subsistence expenses in accordance with the provisions of G.S.
+138-5.

+(g) Quorum. - Five members of the Commission shall constitute a quorum for the transaction of business.

+(h) Staff. - The Commission is authorized and empowered to employ no more than two persons as staff to assist the Commission in the proper discharge of its duties and responsibilities.
 The chair of the Commission shall organize and direct the work of the Commission staff.
 The salaries and compensation of all such personnel shall be determined by the Commission; provided, however, that the aggregate cost for salaries and benefits of the staff may not exceed two hundred thousand dollars (\$200,000).